WonjunChoi1004/ArcGIS/README.md

 - [SSURGO (NRCS)](https://websoilsurvey.nrcs.usda.gov/) — soil polygons and tabular data (chorizon/component) for Buncombe; used to derive depth and binary flag (>200 cm).
 - [US Census Bureau](https://www.census.gov/) — county boundaries used for clipping and sampling.

-> **Note:** Raw rasters and shapefiles are not included in this repository.
+> **Note:** Rainfall data and DEM maps are not included in this repository.
 They can be downloaded from the above links and placed in your local `data/` or `LandslideData/` directories.

 ---